Medicare Part D

 The Annual Deductible

-In 2024 the annual Part D deductible is $545; with many MAPD plans and a few PDP plans, the deductible is covered by the plan, so you go straight to Initial Coverage.
+In 2025 the annual Part D deductible is $590; with some Medicare Advantage Prescription Drug plans and a few expensive stand-alone prescription drug plans, the deductible is covered by the plan, so you may go straight to Initial Coverage.
+Many plans will skip the deductible on Tiers 1 and 2, but will charge a partial or full deductible for Tiers 3 through 5.

 Initial Coverage

 During this stage of Part D drug coverage, you will pay a copay for any medications based on their tiers, above.
-The insurance company AND Medicare both track the spending by you and the insurance company until together you have spent a total of $5,030 this year.
+The insurance company AND Medicare both track the spending by you and the insurance company until together you have spent a total of $2,000 this year.
+At this point you have reached Catastrophic Coverage, and you’re done paying for prescription medication for the rest of the year!

 Which Costs Go Toward Catastrophic Coverage?